Think You've Got COVID-19? Here's What Doctors Say About When To Seek Help

 Anyone can be made very sick by the coronavirus, but there are risk factors that increase your chances of developing serious disease.

 By far the biggest factor is age.
-Data from several nations suggest that hospitalization and death rates rise after age 60.
+Data from several nations suggest that hospitalization and death rates rise in people older than 60.
 Those stats seem to be borne out by what Gong is seeing on the ground in New York City.
 "We've seen over and over again that our elderly patients are faring poorly," she says.

 Additionally, there are a number of other health conditions that also put a person at risk.
 According to recent data from the Centers for Disease Control and Prevention, diabetes is a leading factor as is cardiovascular disease.
 Those two diseases often go hand-in-hand with obesity, and that means heavier people should also be vigilant, says Daniel Griffin, chief of the division of infectious disease for ProHEALTH Care Associates, a group of physicians that serves the New York City area.

 Because COVID-19 is fundamentally a respiratory disease, anyone with lung ailments also needs to be careful.
-Asthma, chronic obstructive pulmonary disease, and emphysema are all risk factors, the CDC says.
+Asthma, chronic obstructive pulmonary disease and emphysema are all risk factors, the CDC says.

-Finally, patients who have undergone transplants or who are immunocompromised can also get in to trouble, says Gong.
+Finally, patients who have undergone transplants or who are immunocompromised can also get into trouble, Gong says.
 "It's particularly difficult with regards to being able to control the disease," she says.

 Some symptoms are more worrisome than others

 Fever and dry cough are among the most common symptoms of COVID-19, and by themselves, they don't require immediate medical attention.
-Additionally, says Griffin, many patients may experience gastrointestinal problems such as diarrhea or loose stools.
+Additionally, Griffin says, many patients may experience gastrointestinal problems such as diarrhea or loose stools.

 But Griffin says other symptoms early on in the illness could spell trouble later.
 In particular, he says, experiencing shortness of breath, significant headache, abdominal pain and severe fatigue in the first few days of illness all appear to be signs that a patient may be in for a tough fight to beat COVID-19.

-Trouble with breathing, eating and drinking are all red flags says Gong.
+Trouble with breathing, eating and drinking are all red flags, Gong says.
 "Those are all cause for you to consider calling a physician and seeing if you need to be evaluated for admission."

 Griffin says one easy way to check breathing is to monitor how many breaths somebody takes a minute.
 "If they're starting to breath 24, 26, 30 times a minute, those are the high-risk people," he says.

-Anyone who is worried should call their doctor, rather than visit.
+Anyone who is worried should call their doctor rather than visit.
 "We're doing a lot more telehealth medicine," says Pavan Bhatraju, an assistant professor of medicine at the University of Washington.
 "Patients should use that as a resource."

 Be vigilant, especially as the illness drags into the second week